tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

 * Define a **hyperplane** as a dimensional vector used to separate data points into different classes.

-  * A hyperplane is a line that delineates data points into their corresponding classes.
+  * A **hyperplane** is a line that delineates data points into their corresponding classes.
 All items to the left of the line belong to class A. Items to the right belong to class B.

   * The goal with hyperplanes is to get the margin of the **hyperplane** equidistance to the data points for all classes.
+This distance is considered the **margin of separation**.
+The data within the margin/closest to the hyperplane are called **support vectors**, and they are used to define the hyperplane.

+    * Explain to students that the margin is considered optimal when the distance from the hyperplane and the support vectors are equidistant.

+    * These points are sometime the most difficult to classify because they live closest to the margin and could belong to either class.

 Provide understanding on how the orientation and position of the hyperplane is decided.

-*
+* Hyperplanes can be 2D, clearly delineating classes with non-overlapping data points or outliers.

+  * Hyperplane also supports what's considered **0 tolerance with perfect partition**, which is a non-linear hyperplane that will position and orient the hyperplane to correctly classify overlapping or outlying data points.

+    * This hyperplane could be a curved line or a circle, depending on the data points and their proximity to one another

+    * In order to establish **0 tolerance with perfect partition**, the SVM model may introduce a new `z-axis` dimension for non-linear hyperplanes.

 *